-The Symphony distributes 7,000 complimentary tickets annually to Bay Area community groups and underserved populations through relationships with such organizations as the Community Music Center, the San Francisco Art & Film Program for Teenagers, and the Community School of Music and Arts in Mountain View, among many others.
+The Symphony distributes 7,000 complimentary tickets annually to Bay Area community groups and underserved populations through relationships with such organizations as the Community Music Center, the San Francisco Art & Film Program for Teenagers, and many others.
 In addition, the SFS annually donates hundreds of tickets to charities for auctions or other fundraising efforts.